mathewsanders/Tally-Walker/README.md

     associatedtype StoreItem: Hashable

-    /// A unique reference representing a node. typealias Id = String // using UUID
+    /// A unique reference representing a node. typealias Id = String

     /// A tuple that represents a node in a tree representing a structure of ngrams.
-    /// - `node` is a wrapper for the item in the ngram which may represent a literal item, or also a marker to represent the start, or end of a sequence.
-It is up to the implementation to ensure that these markers are suitably accounted for in the store.
+    /// - `node` is a wrapper for the item in the ngram which may represent a literal item, or also a marker
+    /// to represent the start, or end of a sequence.
+It is up to the implementation to ensure that these
+    /// markers are suitably accounted for in the store.
     /// - `count` is an integer representing the number of occurrences of the node.
     /// - `childIds` an array of ids of children of this node. typealias StoreValue = (node: Node<StoreItem>, count: Int, childIds: [Id])

-    /// The type of sequence of the model that this store holds. var sequenceType: TallySequenceType { get }

-    /// The size of the ngram of the model that this store holds. var ngramType: NgramType { get }

-    /// Ids for children of the root node. var rootChildIds: [Id] { get }
+    /// Initialize a store with appropriate settings, and the ids of root node children.
+    /// It's expected that the store is filled with a subsequent call to `add(id: Id, value: StoreValue)`

-    /// The store needs to be initializable without any parameters. init(sequenceType: TallySequenceType, ngramType: NgramType, rootChildIds: [Id])
+    /// for each item in the model. init(sequenceType: TallySequenceType, ngramType: NgramType, rootChildIds: [Id])

     /// Add information about a node to the store.